isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 As required under the VTL <a href="/vtl/conditions">Conditions</a>, a VTP holder must arrive in Singapore on a designated VTL flight.
 Short-term visitors and long-term pass holders who did not arrive on a designated VTL flight to Singapore may be denied entry into Singapore.

-Singapore Citizens and Permanent Residents may return home to Singapore regardless, but will be subject to the <a href="/health/shn">prevailing Stay-Home Notice (SHN) and COVID-19 test requirements</a> upon entry into Singapore.
+Singapore Citizens and Permanent Residents may return home to Singapore regardless, but will be subject to the <a href="/health/shn">prevailing Stay-Home Notice (SHN)</a> and COVID-19 test requirements upon entry into Singapore.

 <!--#### 4.
 What are the requirements for travellers to be eligible for a designated VTL flight?
 To be eligible to take a designated VTL flight, they are required to: